 Spinning classes which are available at some fitness centres, are another indoor cycling option.
 These involve simulating different biking activities on a stationary bike, for example, cycling uphill or sprints and are choreographed to music.

 Available in most gyms and community centres, these classes keep you moving to music using a variety of different exercises that raise your heart rate.

 Dancing can provide an aerobic workout and improve flexibility and bone strength as well as being a lot of fun.
-It’s also an indoor activity we can do in all weather conditions.
+It’s also an indoor activity you can do in all weathers.
 Dancing classes are available in many community centres, gyms and dance schools.